MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 **Notes**:

-- The service principal names and password values are needed to log into the subscription using your service principal.
-- The password can't be retrieved if lost.
+- The service principal password can't be retrieved if lost.
 As such, you should store your password in a safe place.
 If you forget your password, you'll need to [reset the service principal credentials](/powershell/azure/create-azure-service-principal-azureps#reset-credentials).
 - The **Contributor** role has full permissions to read and write to an Azure account.
 For more information about Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).

 ### Log in to Azure using a service principal